-Now that you've found a date and time, add it to your calendar and share it with people who may typically contact you during this period.
-Ask that they avoid disturbing you during your retreat.
+Now that you've found a date and time, add it to your calendar and share it with people who may typically contact you during this time.
+Politely ask that they avoid disturbing you during your retreat.

 Prepare your boundary markers and intentions.